tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step2.md

 8. Expand **Say what's happening**, leave the message as is.

-9. Click **Create** on the bottom right. <p> You will be redirected to the new monitor page.
-Browse the details. <p> Notice that **Tags** for the resource, service, and environment were automatically assigned to the monitor.
+9. Click **Create** on the bottom right.
+You will be redirected to the new monitor page.
+Browse the details.

+    Notice that **Tags** for the resource, service, and environment were automatically assigned to the monitor.
 These tags will correlate the monitor to the respective Service Page and Resource Page.

 #### Advertisements Service